Last updated on September 4th, 2022.

 -

-Form a triangle by lifting each circle with your two index fingers and pinching the corner where the dough meets.
+Form a triangle by lifting each circle with your index fingers and pinching the corner where the dough meets.
 Repeat with the other two corners.

 -